 Avoiding tobacco consumption — or planning to quit it — is essential for cancer prevention.
 If you require help to leave tobacco consumption habits, consult your doctor about stopping smoking, what products can help, and other strategies for quitting tobacco.

 Include A Healthy Diet In Your Routine

 Although choosing healthy options at mealtime or the grocery store can’t assure complete cancer prevention, it might lower your cancer risk.
 Consider these instructions:

 Add plenty of vegetables, fruits, and other foods from plant sources to your diet.
 Foods such as beans, whole grains, dairy products, and meat can help.

 Maintain A Balanced Weight And Be Physically Active

 Experiencing any common symptoms of cancer doesn’t mean you have cancer.
 But being cautious is nothing bad.
-Talk to your health care provider about these eight signs and symptoms.
+Talk to your doctor about your current signs and symptoms.
 If you are unsure where to take screenings, we have a solution.

 Visit University Cancer Centers to receive a proper cancer screening.
 You can also recommend it to your loved ones experiencing cancer symptoms.